In this article, you will learn everything you need to know about the Next-Gen Antivirus module.

 Next-Gen Antivirus Exclusion List

-This feature allows you to add exclusions that Next-Gen Antivirus & MDM will ignore after scanning.
+This feature allows you to add exclusions that Next-Gen Antivirus will ignore after scanning.
 The Exclusion List comes with different Priorities and enables you to exclude file names, file paths, directories, or patterns (wildcards).

 Types

-Filename - allows you to specify the filename that you want to exclude (e.g. test.exe, file.doc, file.txt, example.msi);
+Filename - allows you to specify the filename that you want to exclude (e.g., test.exe, file.doc, file.txt, example.msi);

-File Path - allows you to specify the file path where the file is located on the hard drive (e.g. /Users/test/Downloads/test.pkg);
+File Path - allows you to specify the file path where the file is located on the hard drive (e.g.,/Users/test/Downloads/test.pkg).

-Directory - allows you to specify a directory path to be excluded (sub-directories are automatically excluded) from scanning (e.g. /Users/test/Downloads/);
+Directory - allows you to specify a directory path to be excluded (sub-directories are automatically excluded) from scanning (e.g.,/Users/test/Downloads/).

 Pattern - allows you to specify a pattern that should be excluded from scanning.